eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 | File                        | Description                              |
 | :-------------------------- |:------------------------------------------------------------------------------------ |
 | php.ini                     | For additional configurations of PHP, еdit this file before deploying the container. |
-| website.conf                | Basic vhost config file for Apache2.
+| website.conf                | Apache2 basic vhost file.

 ### Rename
 All names can be, moreover, in most cases, should be changed.